Rubanenko/NBHEXT/README.md

 As well you can install it as unpacked extension:

-- Enable developer mode at chrome://extensions/
+- Enable developer mode at [chrome://extensions/](chrome://extensions/)
-- Click the 'Load unpacked extension...' button and choose folder with extension
+- Click the 'Load unpacked extension...' button and choose folder with unpacked extension (it is called [NBHEXT in repository](https://github.com/Rubanenko/NBHEXT/tree/master/NBHEXT))
-- Enjoy your NBHEXT
+- Enjoy your NBHEXT!

 #### Contributing to NBHEXT
 Feel free to fix bugs or add new features, pull requests are welcome.